SDG 11: Sustainability Cities and Communities

 There are various on-campus student residences as well as affiliated residences.
 In addition, there is a Homestay Program for international students where students can apply to live with a local family in Saskatoon through the Canada Homestay Network.
 This information, as well as other services/supports including temporary accommodations and subsidized or emergency housing options, are available at the provided link.

 The university prioritizes pedestrian access on campus.
-Campus buildings are designed to allow a maximum 10 minute walk between all classrooms, and many campus buildings are connected by indoor walking tunnels to support safe and comfortable walking in all seasons.
-Initiatives to improve pedestrian accessibility are identified in the 2013 Sustainable Mobility Strategy Plan.
-Some actions include improved way-finding, improvement to curb drops and CPTED (Crime Prevention through Environmental Design) assessments of walking routes which typically seek to improve the safety of walking routes.
-Assessments and paving improvements are still ongoing.
+Campus buildings are designed to allow a maximum 10-minute walk between all classrooms, and many campus buildings are connected by indoor walking tunnels to support safe and comfortable walking in all seasons.
+Some initiatives to improve pedestrian accessibility identified in USask’s Sustainable Mobility Strategy Plan include enhanced pedestrian crossing, improved wayfinding, improvement to curb drops, and CPTED (Crime Prevention through Environmental Design) assessments of walking routes to improve the safety of walking routes.
+Assessments and paving improvements are currently ongoing.

 The University of Saskatchewan (USask) has signed a MOU with the City of Saskatoon that addresses issues related to urban planning, land development, reconciliation, and transit, among many other topics.
 In 2019 the City of Saskatoon and USask collaborated in the development of a draft University Sector Plan.
 (Sector Plans provide a broad framework for future urban development).
 This plan pertains to USask owned lands that are centrally located in city and will be developed to meet the sustainable development goals of both USask and the city.
 This is the means by which the partners are collaboratively undertaking long-range land-use planning together.
 An additional upcoming collaborative endeavour between partners will involve the reconfiguration of the primary campus bus mall to accommodate the planned City of Saskatoon Bus Rapid Transit (BRT) system.
 This major infrastructure project will involve years of extensive collaborative planning.

-Green Building Standards are assessed on a project basis.
-In the 2018/19 fiscal year the new Collaborative Science Research Buildling was certified to Green Globes standards, making it the 8th certified green building on campus.
+Green Building Standards are assessed on a project basis at USask, and all renovations, additions, and new buildings are designed with sustainability in mind.
+USask’s recently completed construction, the Collaborative Science Research Building, was certified to Green Globes standards, making it the 8th certified green building on campus.
 Ongoing efforts in the OEE program (jointly funded by the Government of Canada) have continued to recommission the university's older buildings to help bring them up to more modern green building standards.
 Work is currently being undertaken to integrate green building standard requirements into the university's design guidelines for all projects.

 Research Institutes, Centres, & Projects